theicenet/theicenet-cryptography/README.md

 * **theicenet-cryptography-spring-boot-starter** -> Spring Boot starter module which provides TheIceNet Cryptography library with full and seamless integration in any Spring Boot application.

 * **theicenet-cryptography-module** -> Main cryptography module which provides with the foundations and cryptography components.
-Worth to mention that TheIceNet Cryptography library can be enabled as well in vanilla Java application by just adding this module to our package manager.
+TheIceNet Cryptography library can be enabled as well in vanilla Java application by just adding this module to your package manager.
 (The use of TheIceNet Cryptography library in vanilla Java applications is not included in this documentation)

 * **theicenet-cryptography-acceptance-tests** -> TheIceNet Cryptography library acceptance tests.